Bekbolatov/MachineLearningPerceptronAlgorithm/README.md

     [x,y] = generateLSsample(Win, 100);
     [Wout,r,n] = pla(x,y);

-will generate 100 samples in an arbitrary dimension R^n, implicitly given by vector Win, and will perform PLA algorithm on this dataset.
+will generate 100 samples in an arbitrary dimension R<sup>n</sup>, implicitly given by vector Win, and will perform PLA algorithm on this dataset.